uofr/moodle-atto_kaltura/README.md

 Version 1.0.5

 * fixed javascript files based on JSDoc warnings.
+* fixed javascript files in order to support the Safari 12.x/13.x on macOS.
 * added privacy functions ans strings to comply with GDPR.

 Version 1.0.4